-MedStar Medicare Choice Dual Advantage will ONLY cover Lifescan® and Bayer test strips and monitors.
-If these brands of test strips do not work with your current monitor, MedStar Medicare Choice Dual Advantage will supply you with a Bayer or Lifescan® monitor for no additional cost.
-Other brands of test strips or monitors will NOT be covered by the plan.
+MedStar Medicare Choice Dual Advantage will only cover select brands of test strips and monitors.
+Our plan will ONLY cover Lifescan® and Bayer test strips and monitors.
+If these brands of test strips do not work with your current monitor MedStar Medicare Choice Dual Advantage will supply you with a Lifescan® or Bayer monitor for no additional cost.